simolus3/drift/README.md

 These aren't sorted by priority.
 If you have more ideas or want some features happening soon, let us know by creating an issue!
 - Specify primary keys
+  - Support an simplified update that doesn't need an explicit where based on the primary key
+- Data classes: Generate a `copyWith` method.
 - Simple `COUNT(*)` operations (group operations will be much more complicated)
 - Support default values and expressions
 - Allow using DAOs or some other mechanism instead of having to put everything in the main